parthsinha1/TwinMinds-Live-Suggestions/README.md

 ### Suggestion prompt

-The model is told to generate exactly 3 suggestions grounded entirely in what was just said — no external advice, no invented facts.
+The model is told to generate exactly 3 suggestions grounded entirely in what was just said.
+No external advice, no invented facts.
 It picks the most useful mix of types from the transcript rather than always using the same combination.
 Output is strict JSON with no markdown wrapping.

 ### Chat prompt